 Supply Chain Management

-- Effectively communicate concepts and competencies in supply chain management with an emphasis on ethical and professional standards, regulations, and contemporary best practices.
+- Effectively communicate concepts and competencies with an emphasis on ethical and professional standards, regulations, and contemporary best practices.

 - Apply problem-solving and decision-making strategies along the entire supply chain demonstrating knowledge of logistics, transportation, operations management, distribution, warehousing, end-to-end inventory management, sustainability, and process improvement.